redstone-finance/redstone-oracles-monorepo/packages/fuel-connector/README.md

 ## 📄 License

-Redstone fuel connector is an open-source and free software released under the BUSL-1.1 License.
+RedStone Fuel connector is an open-source and free software released under the BUSL-1.1 License.